How To Install Solar Panel On RV Roof & Connect To Battery

 We also used ratchet straps to strap the box to the metal frame that holds the batteries in place.

 The battery and solar panel cables come out of the bottom of the box.
+Connect the cables with the battery lugs to the same battery terminals where your RV cables connect.

-If everything was set up correctly and the connections were done right the solar panel should be able to charge the RV batteries without you needing to do anything else.
+If everything was set up correctly and the connections were done right, the solar panel should be able to charge the RV batteries without you needing to do anything else.

-But to be safe I recommend checking the charge controller routinely to make sure it’s set correctly, charging the RV batteries, and still being protected by the electrical box.
+But to be safe, I recommend checking the charge controller routinely to make sure it’s set correctly, charging the RV batteries, and still being protected by the electrical box.

 Also, check the solar panel now and again to make sure it’s still secured tightly to the RV roof and clean.
+It’s amazing how much dust and bird droppings can accumulate after just a few weeks of camping.

 by Jenni